chaozhanghnu/chaozhanghnu.github.io/_pages/home.md

   </a>
 </div>

-To this end, Our research results have been published in comprehensive journals such as **Reviews of Geophysics** and **Geophysical Research Letters**, authoritative geotechnical journals such as **Géotechnique** and **ASCE JGGE**.
-More than 40 international journal articles have been published, including 10 articles in ASCE JGGE and Géotechnique, and 1 journal article with an impact factor greater than **20**.

 We are located at [Hunan University](https://www.hnu.edu.cn/index.htm).
 We exchange ideas and work with our colaborators from [Colorado school of mines](https://weare.mines.edu/) and [ETH Zürich](https://ethz.ch/en.html).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**